michaelyang-21/pka/README.md

 # pka

-pKa and/or solubility prediction using LightGBM and molecule descriptors
+pKa and/or solubility prediction using LightGBM and molecular descriptors